 - dried seaweed is a tasty, crispy snack

 - chlorella and spirulina make a nutritious addition to smoothies

 2. Chia seeds

 Chia seeds are an excellent plant-based source of ALA omega-3 fatty acids.
 They are also high in fiber and protein.

-People can use these seeds as an ingredient in granola, salads, or smoothies, or they can mix them with milk or yogurt to make chia pudding.
+People can use these seeds as an ingredient in granola, salads, or smoothies.
+They can also mix them with milk or yogurt to make chia pudding.
 Mixing chia seeds with water can also serve as an egg substitute.